vishvAsa/kalpAntaram/dharmaH/vishvAsaH/kriyA-nishchayaH/utsavAH/articles/rangapriya-on-festivals/16_NavarAtra_Mahotsava.md

 This discussion regarding *Paśubali*, though a little elaborate and digressive, has been presented here with a view that it will be useful in understanding the science of similar *vaidik* and *tāntrik* worships.

+## vṛksha pūjā
 As part of this *Vrata*, the *vṛksha pūjā* is an important aspect which has been criticized much.
 And so, we would like to discuss it here,

-Question 1: “The *ĀryaBhāratīyamaharshis* were mainly worshippers of nature.
+Question 1: “The *Ārya Bhāratīya maharshis* were mainly worshippers of nature.
 They were influenced by the thunder, lightning, rains, wind, light etc. which occur in nature and stir up feelings like fear, wonder, jubiliation etc. and so, attributing divinity to them, they began to worship them with prayers and sacrifices.
 The worship of trees also comes under this category.
 Gigantic trees attracted them.
 They were attracted by their produce such as shade, flowers, fruits and medicines and furniture, and firewood made from their timber.
 The houses of *Vaidik* Aryans were generally built with timber only.
 In the *Viśvakarma Sūkta* in the *Vedas*, we come across a sentence:-

 “किग्ँस्विद्वनं क उ स वृक्ष आसीद्यतो द्यावापृथिवी निफतक्षुः”